BirukTes/SmokeShow/README.md

 # SmokeShow
 Smoke Show - Live Music Visualization in Unity

-An explanation of Smoke Show's functionality is available [here](https://www.youtube.com/watch?v=w9CUsIQuFV8)
+An explanation of Smoke Show's functionality is available [here](https://www.youtube.com/watch?v=w9CUsIQuFV8).

 Developing Beginner level skills in Unity is encouraged before using Smoke Show!

+Depending on interest, I may make a tutorial video to intuitively demonstrate the following instructions.
+Please send any questions to vampirecomputerpeople@gmail.com and let me know if you want a tutorial video!

 # How to Get Started with Smoke Show
 1. Download and install Unity - [unity3d.com](https://unity3d.com/)